rbturnbull/terrier/docs/reproduction.rst

 .. code-block:: bash

-   terrier --file oryza.final.TEs.fa --output oryza-terrier.final.TEs.csv --threshold 0
+   terrier --file oryza.final.TEs.fa --output-csv oryza-terrier.final.TEs.csv --threshold 0

 .. note::

    We set the theshold to zero so that we can see all the predictions, the threshold can be adjusted in the evaluation steps below.
+   We can use the default minimum length because the sequences are long enough.

 Now evaluate the results with the following command: